RealFinOfficial/realfin-core/readme.md

 Realfin is a purpose-built Layer 1 blockchain designed to empower small and medium enterprises (SMEs) through the tokenization of real-world assets (RWAs).
 Built with decentralization at its core, Realfin streamlines the process of tokenization, enabling businesses to unlock liquidity, access global markets, and participate in the future of finance.

-The platform extends the Cosmos SDK with five custom modules that provide on-chain data infrastructure for price feeds, credit ratings, real estate valuations, and real-world asset tokenization.
-These modules serve as the foundation for asset classification, risk assessment, valuation, and tokenization within the Realfin ecosystem.
+The platform extends the Cosmos SDK with six custom modules that provide on-chain data infrastructure for price feeds, credit ratings, real estate valuations, real-world asset tokenization, and embedded insurance policies.
+These modules serve as the foundation for asset classification, risk assessment, valuation, tokenization, and insurance coverage within the Realfin ecosystem.

 As a sovereign L1 chain, Realfin operates independently using CometBFT (Tendermint) Proof-of-Stake consensus, providing fast transaction finality, high throughput, and energy efficiency.
 Its modular design grants full sovereignty over protocol rules and customization capabilities tailored to RWA compliance requirements.